leomarcov/labadmin/README.md

 ```

 # Usage
-  * Labadmin can operate in interactive or parametrized mode (use `labadmin -h` for more parameters info).
+  * Labadmin can operate in interactive or parametrized mode (use `labadmin -h` for parameter info).
   * Each execution has 5 stages: discover, host selection, action selection, action parametrization and action monitorization.

 ## Discover